Alam Ara: Release and reception

 Distributed by Sagar Movietone, Alam Ara premiered at Majestic Cinema, Bombay on 14 March 1931, and the screenings ran for eight weeks.
 Ramesh Roy, an office boy of IFC, brought the film's reel to the theatre.
 When Mayank Shekhar of the Hindustan Times interviewed him in 2006, he recalled it as "a moment in history, when the public coming out of the show wouldn't stop talking about the film they'd seen, that also talked!"
 According to Daily Bhaskar, crowds of people would stand in line from 9:00 am although the first show occurred at 3:00 pm.
-As a solution, police were assigned to the theatre and allowed to use sticks to control the crowds and traffic.
+As a solution, police were assigned to the theatre and allowed to use batons to control the crowds and traffic.
 Sharmistha Gooptu, in her article published in The Times of India, reported: "[Alam Ara] is proving to a great attraction at the Majestic Cinema, and crowded houses have been the order of the day."
 It was also the first film to be screened at Imperial Cinema in Paharganj.

 The film clashed with Shirin Farhad, a J.J.
 Madan-directed musical film that was released around two months later.
 Exact figures for the box-office earnings of Alam Ara are not available, but many historians believed that the film performed well.
 According to the Encyclopaedia of Hindi Cinema in 2003, the film was more successful than Shirin Farhad; a 2006 report from The Hindu stated that it became an "instant hit".
 Similar thoughts were given by Roy Armes, in his book titled Third World Film Making and the West (1987), calling the film "an enormous popular success".
 In 2012, the writer of Outlook observed that the film's commercial performance "dealt a body blow to the careers of the reining stars of [silent] cinema", including Vithal especially since he was not fluent in Hindustani language.

 Critics were generally positive of Alam Ara, praising the performance of the cast but some of whom criticising the sound recording; they have noted that it has "shared many of the common defects of Indian productions" and ended a trend where the previous Indian films always promoting social values in their plot.
 On 2 April 1931, The Bombay Chronicle took note of Irani's "thoughtful" direction and applauded the performances from Vithal, Zubeida and Kapoor, which the reviewer thought had evolved dramatic values that silent films could not do.
 In the magazine's June 1932 issue, American Cinematographer gave a scathing review, saying that "[t]hroughout, the blindest groping for fundamental facts was evident"; the reviewer wrote that the laboratory processing and sound recording were the biggest issues of the film.
 A writer of The Times of India observed how the actors lacked experience in talking near microphones, which made them sound like they were screaming.
 Indian Talkie (a magazine published by the Film Federation of India from 1931 to 1956) called the film "the birth cry of the talkie".